gazbert/bxbot/README.md

 ## Coming Soon...
 The following features are in the pipeline:

-- REST API for configuring the bot.
+- REST API for administering the bot.
-- Web UI for configuring the bot.
+- Web UI for administering the bot.
-- Admin app - a microservice for administering multiple bots in the cloud.
 - Trade Analysis app - a microservice that will feed off trading events sent by the bots.
-- Android app for administering bots.
+- Android app for administering the bot.

 See the main project [Issue Tracker](https://github.com/gazbert/bxbot/issues) for timescales and progress.